w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 Are words like black holes?
 They open to view and close to scrutiny.
 What do we see when we look at them?
 Accretion disks, sometimes: bits of stuff, or sensations, or memories, slowly circling.
 Warped images from around and behind.
 They have gravity.
 They feed on &mdash; into &mdash; others of their kind.

 Perhaps words are sharp: they have a point.
 Where is it?
 They point fingers.
 Usually they sling you around between them.
 Occasionally they suck you in and spit you out.
 You're moving &mdash; really moving &mdash; and then you're out of orbit and right *here, now*.
 The page might swim a little.
 Sometimes the ears ring.
 There's been a disturbance in the Force.
 You look back at what you read.
 It did something to you, when you zipped through it the first time.
-You're pretty sure it didn't damage you; nothing hurts.
-But you felt something move.
+You felt something move.

 ---